by Bill McBride on 1/10/2013 08:37:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims declined to 367,750.
+The four-week average of weekly unemployment claims increased to 365,750.

-Weekly claims were slightly higher than the 359,000 consensus forecast.
+Weekly claims were above the 362,000 consensus forecast.

 And here is a long term graph of weekly claims: